jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-11-25.md

 Tasks:

-- *Riaan* to update this a couple of days before each meeting.
+- *Treasurer* to update this a couple of days before each meeting.
 - *Lee* to set up a GitLab account for DASA.
   - Accounting to move to a private repo on GitLab.